 B) no (0 points).

-4. Do you immediately react when you notice the slightest sign of disrespect?
+4. Do you react immediately when you notice the slightest signs of disrespect?

 A) yes (5 points);